 Another type of rinse you can try is an activated charcoal rinse.
 Activated charcoal is a substance in your charcoal water filters made when a heating process is applied to ordinary charcoal while using a certain type of gas.
 This leads to the development of charcoal pores.

 Chemical compounds are trapped In these charcoal pores.
 By trapping the substances, the charcoal keeps them from absorbing into your machine and thus your coffee, creating less-plasticky coffee.
-So while the Keurig has a charcoal filter, it’s meant to improve the taste of your coffee by treating the water you use, not by treating the entirety of your machine.
+So while the Keurig has a charcoal water filter, it’s meant to improve the taste of your coffee by treating the water you use, not by treating the entirety of your machine.

 To perform an activated charcoal water rinse: